 This podcast is one of the funniest things I have ever listened to, and it frequently reminds me how ridiculous and stereotype-filled romance tropes were in my youth.
 Anna and Karyn get so invested in the over-the-top drama of each book that I also end up rooting for my favourite character pairings and booing the villains.
 And whenever one of the books handles sensitive subject matter in an outdated 1980s way, the hosts do a great job of adding content warnings to their episodes and bringing in a much-needed modern perspective while still being highly entertaining.
 Well worth a listen!

 Do you listen to any podcasts to stay on top of genre trends and tropes?
-Let me know in the comments below or continue the conversation on Mastodon or Twitter.
+Let me know by getting in touch on Mastodon or Twitter.